shelljs/shelljs/README.md

 grep('GLOBAL_VARIABLE', '*.js');
 ```

-Reads input string from given files and returns a string containing all lines of the
+Reads input string from given files and returns a
-file that match the given `regex_filter`.
+[ShellString](#shellstringstr) containing all lines of the @ file that match
+the given `regex_filter`.

 ### head([{'-n': \<num\>},] file [, file ...])